Questioning bird

 We carry the following products for DOGS:

-• Trifexis: oral product that protects against fleas, heartworm, and intestinal parasites
+• Simparica Trio: oral product that protects against fleas, ticks, and heartworm disease

-• Comfortis: oral product that protects against fleas
+• Nexgard Plus: oral product that protects against fleas, ticks, and heartworm disease

 • Seresto: collar that protects against fleas and ticks